Smarter Drafter Pro

 Enabling external data connections with Custom Data Sources

-• Positioned the platform for AI-assisted drafting (the next phase)
+• A stable model positioned the platform for AI-assisted drafting (the next phase)

-• Positioned the platform for AI-assisted drafting (the next phase)
+• A stable model positioned the platform for AI-assisted drafting (the next phase)

 Product Manager, Tensis (Smarter Drafter Pro)